 - Death benefits to survivors

-If you are injured on the job, you must notify your employer within 45 days of the injury.
+If you are injured while on the job, you must notify your employer within 45 days of the injury.
 Failure to give proper notice can result in the loss of all benefits.
 Our attorneys can help you at all stages of the workers’ compensation process.
-Contact our Chicago workers’ compensation lawyers for advice and legal assistance in filing the claim, if you have trouble obtaining benefit, or if the insurance company insists that you are capable of going back to work before you are able.
+Contact our Chicago workers’ compensation lawyers for advice and legal assistance in filing your claim, if you have trouble obtaining benefit, or if the insurance company insists that you are capable of going back to work before you are able.

 About Third-Party Personal Injury Claims

 In most cases, you cannot bring a personal injury lawsuit against your employer or a co-worker.
 However if your on-the-job injury was caused by a third party — someone other than your employer or a co-worker — you may be able to obtain financial compensation for damages in addition to your workers’ compensation benefits.